ITALICOder/Utils/README.md

 # Utils
-Utils being posted every day
+Utils being posted every day at 00.00 using timezone of where my server is located